yhakbar/terragrunt-3313-stacks-walkthrough/walkthrough/03-includes-dependencies/README.md

 # 03 - Includes & Dependencies

-To provide tooling to increase the reusability and integration of Terragrunt configurations, Terragrunt has a configuration blocks called `include` and `dependency`.
+To provide tooling to increase the reusability and integration of Terragrunt configurations, Terragrunt has configuration blocks [include](https://terragrunt.gruntwork.io/docs/reference/config-blocks-and-attributes/#include) and [dependency](https://terragrunt.gruntwork.io/docs/reference/config-blocks-and-attributes/#dependency).

 These allows users to share configurations across multiple Units and pass data from one Unit to another.

 ## Common Patterns

-At this time, it's also useful to discuss common patterns that have organically arrisen in how users write their Terragrunt configurations.
+It's useful to discuss common patterns relating to these configurations that have organically arrisen in how users write their Terragrunt IaC.
 Users aren't required to write their configurations this way, but it's usually a good idea to.
-It serves to address the majority of use-cases involved with managing infrastructure at scale.
+It serves to address the majority of use-cases involved with managing a lot of infrastructure at scale.

 Most Terragrunt users follow a pattern like the following: